 When we got to the house, we were all pretty wiped.
 We played games and had a delicious dinner and coffee.
-Dinner was chicken soup, rice, steak, beans and patacones (smushed and then fried plantains that any traveler to Colombia is very familiar with).
+Dinner was chicken soup, rice, steak, beans and patacones (smushed and then fried plantains that are on frequent offer around here).
 Everything was delicious.

 Before we went to bed, Matt dragged me outside in the cold to see the most amazing moonscape.
 The night before had been a total full moon and the view from the side of the mountain was pretty fabulous.

 Exhausted, I fell fast asleep.
 It’s a very fortunate thing to sleep so easily at a high altitude.
-Matt wasn’t so fortunate.
+Matt wasn’t so lucky.

 Hike Day 2

 We woke early for breakfast (which was the same as dinner swapping the steak for an egg.)
 We said good bye to Diego, and the Canadian couple who were heading a different direction to reach snow-capped glaciers.
 I was thankful we had such a great group.
-I think hiking is about the people and the views, in that order.
+For me, hiking is about the people and the views, in that order.

 Vanessa, Matt and I headed out with Christian (a new addition to Salento Trekking crew) for a 10K pre-breakfast hike.
 The idea was to hike 5K up to 14,200 feet, 5k back down to the Finca for lunch, and then another 9K to the base of the mountain and Salento.